thanusiv/Frozen-Lake-With-Q-Learning/README.md

 ## How to Load Project

 Clone the Github repository to a local directory.
-Create a virtual environment if wanted and use `pip install -r requirements.txt` to install all the required dependencies (this project doesn't really require any additional dependencies, so skip this step if you like).
+Create a virtual environment if wanted and use `pip install -r requirements.txt` to install all the required dependencies.
 Open and run the `main.py` file using an IDE or from the terminal.

 ## Features